Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Experiments: Bird Classification and Pneumonia Detection from X-rays

 \subsubsection{Chest X-ray Data}

 From the full ChestX-ray8 dataset, we create a smaller dataset of chest X-rays labeled with a binary diagnosis outcome: pneumonia or not.
 The original dataset contained 120 images annotated by a board-certified radiologist to contain pneumonia.
 To obtain ``control'' images, we randomly select 120 images with ``no findings'' reported in the radiology report.
-(One of the images is excluded from analysis due to missing information.)
 To generate interpretable features, we choose the following 7 text-mined radiologist finding labels: \texttt{Cardiomegaly}, \texttt{Atelectasis}, \texttt{Effusion}, \texttt{Infiltration}, \texttt{Mass}, \texttt{Nodule}, and \texttt{Pneumothorax}.
 If the radiology report contained one of these findings, the corresponding label was given a value 1 and 0 otherwise.
-This produces an analysis dataset of 239 images: 120 pneumonia and 119 ``control'' with each image containing 7 binary interpretable features.
-Using the same architecture as for the previous experiment and reserving 50 images for testing, ResNet18 achieves an accuracy of 74.55\%.
+This produces an analysis dataset of 240 images: 120 pneumonia and 120 ``control'' with each image containing 7 binary interpretable features.
+Using the same architecture as for the previous experiment and reserving 55 images for testing, ResNet18 achieves an accuracy of 74.55\%.